 We welcome and support the announcement of an out of home sector strategy as we agree this is a key part of our eating culture in Scotland and further action is required.
 However, we would wish to see the actions, which could make the most significant difference, made mandatory through legislation.
-Portion control and labelling within the out of home sector are key areas for action and consideration should be given to mandatory calorie caps, nutritional labelling and appropriate price differentials between portion sizes.
-We must also see an end to the practice of upselling, where price incentives encourage us to buy larger portions16.
+Portion control (mandatory calorie caps and appropriate price differentials between portion sizes), promotions (such as meal deals) and labelling (such as calorie labelling) within the out of home sector are key areas for action.
+We must also see an end to the practice of upselling, where price incentives encourage us to buy larger portions21.
+Finally, changes and improvements to the planning system could alter the density and type of catering outlets (including vending machines) creating healthier food environment.